 Recognizing BERT’s Capabilities

-The algorithm is another attempt from Google to understand sentences, content, and search queries on a deeper level with the help of natural language processing (NPL).
+The algorithm is another attempt from Google to understand sentences, content, and search queries on a deeper level.
+They now have the help of natural language processing (NPL).

-This new algorithm model is all about boosting language understanding and analyzing context, so users can perform more natural searches.
+This new algorithm model is all about boosting language understanding and analyzing context.
+This will allow users to perform more natural searches.
 To accomplish this, Google’s new algorithm doesn’t process words individually.
-Instead, it focuses on determining the relationship of all words in a sentence.
+Instead, it focuses on determining the relationship between all words in a sentence.

 According to Google, “BERT models can therefore consider the full context of a word by looking at the words that come before and after it.”
 The fact that the search engine can now interpret the meaning of individual words more accurately opens the door for many possibilities.
 For example, Google can now examine the use of prepositions in search queries.

-Let me illustrate my point with one of the three examples the search engine has shared with the public.
+Let me illustrate my point.
+These is one of the three examples the search engine has shared with the public.